GameServers.com Review

 • Enterprise or semi-enterprise customers who want a provider with billing processes they can navigate through an invoice-driven procurement workflow

-• Players running classic multiplayer titles that newer hosts have dropped support for
+• Players running classic multiplayer titles (Counter-Strike: Source, Battlefield 4) that newer hosts have dropped support for

 Pricing Is Middling-to-High

-The "Higher prices for what you get" con is accurate.
-You're not buying the cheapest hardware; you're buying the operational maturity that comes with the brand.
+The "Pricier per slot than modern rivals" con is accurate.
+You're not buying the cheapest hardware; you're buying the operational maturity that comes with the brand - and paying 2010s-era prices for it.

 The Panel Is the Weak Point